jonas-mortensen-01/Cereal_Api/README.md

   to get a working database for the program to run with

-  After the database has been created go back to visual studio code start a new git-bash terminal and enter the following "dotnet run" It will then display a link to a locally hosted instance you can follow to the browser
+  After the database has been created go back to visual studio code start a new git-bash terminal and enter the following "dotnet add package Scalar.AspNetCore" then run this line to start the program once the last command is done running "dotnet run"
+  It will then display a link to a locally hosted instance you can follow to the browser

 Version History: